$10,200 in unemployment benefits won't be taxed, leading to confusion amid tax-filing season

 Taxpayers who received unemployment income last year and have already filed their 2020 tax returns, should wait before filing an amended return, the IRS says.

-"For those who received unemployment benefits last year and have already filed their 2020 tax return, the IRS emphasizes they should not file an amended return at this time, until the IRS issues additional guidance," the tax agency said on March 12.
+"For those who received unemployment benefits last year and have already filed their 2020 tax return, they should not file an amended return right away as the IRS expects to issue additional guidance," Commissioner Chuck Rettig told a congressional subcommittee on Wednesday.

 Many advocates have called for the IRS to proactively issue refunds to taxpayers who overpaid.
 Among those advocates are Senator Dick Durbin of Illinois and Rep. Cindy Axne of Iowa, who along with 19 members of the House and Senate urged the IRS to automatically issue refunds without requiring amended tax returns.